Skip to content

 It should be noted that inserting nodes may change the original logical structure of the binary tree, while removing nodes typically involves removing the node and all its subtrees.
 Therefore, in a binary tree, insertion and removal are usually performed through a set of operations to achieve meaningful outcomes.

-As shown in Figure 7-4, in a perfect binary tree, all levels are completely filled with nodes.
+As shown in Figure 7-4, a perfect binary tree has all levels completely filled with nodes.
 In a perfect binary tree, leaf nodes have a degree of \(0\), while all other nodes have a degree of \(2\).
-The total number of nodes can be calculated as \(2^{h+1} - 1\), where \(h\) is the height of the tree.
-This exhibits a standard exponential relationship, reflecting the common phenomenon of cell division in nature.
+If the tree height is \(h\), the total number of nodes is \(2^{h+1} - 1\), exhibiting a standard exponential relationship that reflects the common phenomenon of cell division in nature.

 Tip